okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 ## Custom Role assignment operations

 These operations allow the assignment and unassignment of Custom Roles.
 This is done by creating a Binding.
-A Binding represents an association of a principal, Role, and Resource Set that is uniquely identified by the `bindingId`.
+A Binding represents an association where the `bindingId` identifies the Principal, Role, and Resource Set.

 ### Create a new Binding